dfernandez79/rinter/README.md

 ```

 Since the properties `state` and `changes` are part of the controller contract,
-you cannot use those name to identify controllers:
+you cannot use those names to identify controllers:

 ```js
 new CompositeController({ state: value => MyController(value) }, { state: {} }); // ERROR! clashes with composite.state